Machine learning for in-situ composition mapping in a self-driving magnetron sputtering system: Methods

 For the purposes of developing the active learning framework, we used a reference dataset where the mass deposition rates $\dot{m}_i$ were measured on a uniform grid of power $P_k$ and pressure $p_{Ar}$, for the specific case of a Zr sputtering target (the methodology is transferable to any target material).
 The ranges of $P_{Zr}$ and $p_{Ar}$ were 1--43 W in 3 W steps and 1--43 mTorr in 3 mTorr steps for a total of 225 datapoints, which required approximately 2 hours of sputtering time in the SDL.

 In each active learning experiment, the model was initialised by an initial set of five points, either randomly or deliberately chosen, with another 50 being sequentially acquired during active learning.
 The BO parts of the workflow were implemented in Botorch \citep{balandat2020botorch}, which uses GPyTorch \citep{gardner2018gpytorch} as the computational backend for the GP computations.
+Our code and training dataset is available on GitHub \footnote{https://github.com/jarlsanna/gps-for-magnetron-sputtering\#}.

 If the argon pressure inside the chamber becomes too low, the plasma extinguishes and sputtering cannot occur, which gives rise to a sudden drop in the deposition rate at low pressures.
 Since we are not interested in such regions and it is a common phenomenon for any metal source, this area can safely be filtered out by setting a lower limit on the pressure $p_{Ar}$, in this case a constant limit of 4 mTorr is used.
 However, ideally one would find the lower bound for each source as it depends on the material and the magnetron power.